NetworkBlockDevice/nbd/doc/proto.md

          contexts.

-    If zero queries are sent, then the server MUST return all the metadata contexts it knows about.
+    If zero queries are sent, then the server MUST return all the metadata contexts that are available to the client to select on the given export with `NBD_OPT_SET_META_CONTEXT`.

     For details on the query string, see under `NBD_OPT_SET_META_CONTEXT`.